cunnie/docs/ntp_too_expensive.md

 ### 1. The Four Operating Systems

 We choose one machine of each of the four primary Operating Systems (OS X, Windows, Linux, *BSD).
-We define hostnames, IP addresses, and, in the case of FreeBSD and Linux, ethernet MAC addresses (we use locally-administered MAC addresses<sup> [[1]](#pcap_len)</sup> ).
-Strictly speaking, creating hostnames, defining MAC addresses in order to create DHCP entries, is not necessary.
+We define hostnames, IP addresses, and, in the case of FreeBSD and Linux, ethernet MAC addresses (we use locally-administered MAC addresses<sup> [[1]](#pcap_len) </sup>).
+Strictly speaking, creating hostnames, defining MAC addresses, creating DHCP entries, is not necessary.
+We put in the effort because we prefer structure:

+* hostname&harr;IP address mappings are centralized in DNS (which is technically a distributed, not centralized, system, but we're not here to quibble)
+* IP address&harr;MAC address mappings are centralized in one DHCP configuration file rather than being balkanized in various Vagrantfiles.

+Here are the [Four Hosts of the Apocalypse](http://en.wikipedia.org/wiki/Four_Horsemen_of_the_Apocalypse) (with apologies to St. John the Evangelist)

 <table>
 <tr>